About Eidetica

 - hemispheric specialization

-- network dynamics and plasticity
+- large-scale network dynamics and plasticity

 - autonomic and stress regulation

-- temporal processing and prediction
+- temporal processing and predictive inference

 Complexity & Systems Theory